Jeremy-Fowler/firebase-lecture/firebase-lecture.client/FB_Readme.md

 ### Step 2:
-Go and grab your firebaseConfig from Firebase under Project/App/App Settings Place these in your env.js and set it up as an export called firebaseConfig
+Go and grab your firebaseConfig from Firebase under Project/App/App Settings

+Place this in your env.js and set it up as an export called firebaseConfig

 ### Step 3:
 Set up your FirebaseProvider in your Utils folder.